I wish to express my deepest gratitude to the people who maintain the Mainly Norfolk site, a treasure of information about English folk music.

 And move the rolling sky.

 The opening build on this song is simply marvelous, a model of thoughtful planning and perfect execution in less than fifteen seconds.
 First the acoustic guitar establishes the basic pattern and rhythm.
-A slightly-crunched electric guitar then provides punctuation to enhance the rhythmic tension that explodes when Dave Mattacks enters with a drum skip accompanied by a more powerful electric guitar riff.
+A crunchy electric guitar then provides punctuation to enhance the rhythmic tension that explodes when Dave Mattacks enters with a drum skip accompanied by a more powerful electric guitar riff.
 This brief introduction then becomes pure perfection when Dave Swarbrick enters with a soaring mini-run on the violin/fiddle.
 All this happens before Sandy Denny sings a note, and when she enters with her airy and welcoming opening vocal, I get chills from the sheer perfection of the moment.
 The song moves forward with a celebratory feel, with verses introducing the various musicians and the sounds they make, separated by the repeatedly energetic performances of the chorus.
 “Come All Ye” has that unique marriage of strong structure and improvisational feel that make music come alive, and is one of my favorite opening songs to any album, ever.

 Switching to traditional adaptations, the band tackles the story of “Reynardine,” a character who morphed over time from a seductive highwayman into a werefox, establishing a lineage to the French archetype for the trickster figure.
-There are several songs about these characters, and all serve as a warning to young women to beware the man who views women as prey.
+There are several songs about these characters, and all serve as a warning to young women to beware of the man who views women as prey.
 Some things never change!
-Fairport’s version moves through an ethereal, other-wordly soundscape that highlights the teeth-bearing evil of the character as opposed to reluctant admiration for his seductive power.
+Fairport’s version moves through an ethereal, other-worldly soundscape that highlights the teeth-bearing evil of the character as opposed to reluctant admiration for his seductive power.
 Sandy Denny delivers the song in her more airy voice, with occasional hints of the power that will be on full display in the next song.

 That song is “Matty Groves,” and if the listener had harbored any doubt about Sandy Denny’s expressive range based on the first two tracks, those doubts are obliterated in a tour-de-force performance of awesome power.
 Like Steeleye Span’s “Alison Gross,” this is a song adapted from The Child Ballads, a collection of 305 ballads from England and Scotland.
 The original is actually a song called “Little Musgrave and Lady Barnard” or variants thereof, and the verses vary between versions.
 Fortunately, Fairport chose not to use the 34-verse version that ends with a lesson about the evils of lust.
 In Sandy Denny’s voice, “Matty Groves” is the ultimate expression of the right to sexual expression, made more impactful by the fact that both lovers die for the cause.
 The story is one of mutual attraction spoiled by an eavesdropping servant who rushes to Lord Donald to spill the beans; Lord Donald returns and kills both lovers after a series of tense and dramatic interchanges.
-We pick up the story after the unlucky pair have indulged their pleasures:
+We pick up the story after the unlucky pair have indulged in their pleasures:

 Little Matty Groves, he lay down, and took a little sleep,